git/git.github.io/SoC-2016-Org-Application.md

 organization profile dropdown, please summarize your involvement and the successes and challenges of your participation.
 Please also list your pass/fail rate for each year." with a very detailed answer.

+Question "How will you help your students stay on schedule to complete their projects?" is new.
+Proof-reading is particularly appreciated.

+I (Matthieu) have written "no" for foundation/umbrella organization, but I don't know if this would count as "Yes" if we accept libgit2 projects.